A bound on the primes of bad reduction for CM curves of genus 3: If the CM field contains an imaginary quadratic subfield

 \subsection{Some facts about tangent spaces}

-In order to detect the CM type (and its all-important primitivity), we will use the tangent space to $J=\Jacof{C}$ at the identity.
-We collect here some definitions and facts about tangent spaces which will be needed for our discussion.
-We will use the definition of tangent space as given by Demazure in Expos\'e~II of SGA~3~\cite{SGA3ExposeII} in the special case of a scheme over an affine base scheme.
-This requires the use of the ring of dual numbers.

-\begin{definition} For any commutative ring $R$, let $R[\epsilon]$ denote the $R$-algebra of dual numbers over $R$.
-It is free with basis $1, \epsilon$ as an $R$-module and the $R$-algebra structure comes from setting $\epsilon^2=0.$ \end{definition}
+In order to detect the CM type (and its all-important primitivity), we use the tangent space to $J=\Jacof{C}$ at the identity.
+For our discussion, we collect some necessary notions about tangent spaces.
+We use the definition of tangent space as given by Demazure in Expos\'e~II of SGA~3~\cite{SGA3ExposeII} in the special case of a scheme over an affine base scheme.
+This requires the use of the ring of dual numbers. \begin{definition} For any commutative ring $R$, let $R[\epsilon]$ denote the $R$-algebra of dual numbers over $R$.
+It is free with basis $1, \epsilon$ as an $R$-module and the $R$-algebra structure comes from setting $\epsilon^2=0.$ \end{definition} The natural inclusion $R\hookrightarrow R[\epsilon]$ induces the structure morphism $\rho:\Spec(R[\epsilon])\rightarrow \Spec(R)$.
+The natural map $R[\epsilon]\rightarrow R$ which sends $\epsilon \mapsto 0$ induces a section $\sigma:\Spec(R)\rightarrow \Spec(R[\epsilon])$, called the zero section.